SI-Traceable Temperature Calibration Based on Optical Lattice Clocks: Appendix

 \begin{enumerate} \item \textbf{Differential Evolution (DE)}: A global optimization algorithm particularly effective for high-dimensional, non-convex, and multi-modal problems.
 Despite its robustness, it is computationally expensive and exhibits slow convergence. \item \textbf{Simulated Annealing (SA)}: Inspired by the physical annealing process, this method is capable of escaping local minima and is well-suited for combinatorial optimization.
 On the other hand, its convergence rate is highly dependent on the choice of temperature parameters. \item \textbf{Minimize}: A gradient-based optimizer that performs efficiently for problems with well-defined gradients and is effective for convex or properly initialized non-convex problems.
 Nevertheless, it may converge to local minima in complex landscapes. \item \textbf{Least Squares (LS)}: A widely used method for data fitting, offering fast computation and effective minimization of squared residuals.
 However, it is sensitive to outliers and restricted to optimizing squared loss functions. \end{enumerate}

 Given the high-dimensional nature of our residual function (seven parameters), a global search for the optimal solution is essential.
 Additionally, for Monte Carlo sampling calculations, each optimization run must converge as efficiently as possible.
 As summarized in Table~3, we compare the convergence behavior and optimization results of each method.
 The results from DE and SA suggest that the global minimum of the residual function is approximately \(-153\) mHz.
 While Minimize and LS converge to local optima, their results are close to the global minimum identified by DE and SA, making them viable alternatives for minimizing the residual function.
 Since LS achieves the lowest residual and the shortest computation time per run, we adopt LS as our optimization method and perform Monte Carlo sampling based on it.
-The optimized Einstein \(A\) coefficients obtained using LS are presented in Table~4.
+Based on the LS method, the optimized Einstein A coefficients for the 6A, 7A, and 8A models are presented in Table 4.

 In the table, we categorize the transitions requiring optimization into two groups, R and F. For transitions of type R, due to their significant impact on the final results, the coefficient \(A\) is constrained to vary strictly within its uncertainty range during optimization.
 In contrast, for transitions of type F, which have a relatively minor influence on the final results and residuals, the coefficient \(A\) is treated as a free parameter and allowed to vary over a broader range around the recommended values provided in the literature.
+The computational results in Table 4 show that, for the 7A model, two out of the four R-type parameters are at the constraint boundaries after optimization, indicating that this model does not adequately describe the experimental data.
+For the 6A model, only one R-type parameter is at the constraint boundary, while for the 8A model, all R-type parameters remain within the constraints after optimization.
+Therefore, in calculating the dynamic BBR shift, we only used the optimization results from the 6A and 8A models.